Hugoberry/powerquery-io/docs/Combiner/Combiner.CombineTextByEachDelimiter.md

 ## Description

-Returns a function that combines a list of text into a single text using each specified delimiter in sequence.
+Returns a function that combines a list of text using a sequence of delimiters.

 ## Syntax